euyixiyue/scam/README.md

-You will remember something that you should not have forgotten.
+You attempt things that you do not even plan because of your extreme stupidity.